 Tears and loose connections in ductwork allow dirty outside air into your home.
 This air is carrying its own collection of dirt, pollen, and other small particles.

 Filters are designed to catch the dust and air particles in your home.
-If it is all clogged up from said particles, it is no longer effective at removing any more from your home.
+If it is all clogged up with said particles, it is no longer effective at removing anymore from your home.

 Poorly maintained system